MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex2_create_sensitivity_label.md

 ## Task 3 – Create a sublabel for HR Employee Data

-In this task, you'll create a sublabel under the **Internal** sensitivity label, specifically for protecting HR documents containing sensitive employee information.
-This label will restrict access to HR personnel and ensure the information remains protected even when accessed through tools like Microsoft 365 Copilot.
+In this task, you'll create a sublabel under the **Internal** sensitivity label to protect HR documents.
+Dynamic watermarking will be added to display personalized details, such as the user’s email and access timestamp, on documents.
+This feature discourages unauthorized sharing and provides visibility into document usage.

 1. On the **Sensitivity labels** page, find the newly created **Internal** sensitivity label.